IBM/db2-data-bridge/README.md

 javac com/ibm/databridge/*
 ```

-Next, we need to create a jar file that contains the compiled code.
+Afer the compliation we can build the jar file.
+The jar file will contain everything we need for the intallation of the of data bridge stored procedure.
 The following command will do the trick.

 ```
 jar cf db2-data-bridge.jar com/ibm/databridge/*.class
 ```

-### Install the JAR file in Db2 for z/OS
+## Install the JAR file in Db2 for z/OS

-Use the SQLJ.DB2_INSTALL_JAR stored procedure, which is shipped with Db2 for z/OS to install the jar in Db2 for z/OS.
+To make the jar file accessible for the stored procedure, we need to upload and register it in Db2 for z/OS.
+Use the SQLJ.DB2_INSTALL_JAR stored procedure to accomplish this task (the stored procedure is shipped with DB2 for z/OS).

 ```
 CALL SQLJ.DB2_INSTALL_JAR(<jar-file-blob>, <jar-name>, 0)